Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Finite-dimensional approximations

 we obtain the characteristic equation

-The necessary and sufficient condition for the one-dimensional difference operator to be uniformly bounded, together with its powers, is the condition $|\lambda(\phi)|\leq 1$ for all $\phi\in[0,2\pi),$ that is equivalent to the condition $\nu\leq 1$ for the Courant number.
+The necessary and sufficient condition for the one-dimensional difference operator to be uniformly bounded, together with its powers, is the condition $|\lambda(\phi)|\leq 1$ for all $\phi\in[0,2\pi),$ that is equivalent to the condition $\nu\leq 1$ for the Courant number (it follows from a rather technical, but simple argument).

-For the $n$-dimensional scheme \eqref{scheme_2_sist} approximating the boundary-value problem \eqref{sist_2} (when $m=2$), the stability condition is
+For the $n$-dimensional scheme~\eqref{scheme_2_sist} approximating the boundary-value problem~\eqref{sist_2} (when $m=2$), the stability condition is